Private limited company: Slovakia

 In Slovakia, the law contemplates spoločnosť s ručením obmedzeným (abbreviation spol. s r. o. or s. r. o.) or as the rough equivalent of a limited liability company.
 It is very popular form of business organization due to ensurance of limited liability in exchange for a relatively small investment into the registered capital.
 From one to 50 associates can found it through a founding agreement with minimum registered capital of €5000, minimum €750 per person, in money or other property. (§ 105–153 of Act.
 No 513/1991 Coll. – Commercial Code as amended.)

+As part of the European Union Slovakian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Slovenia

 Slovenian legislation contemplates LLCs as družba z omejeno odgovornostjo.
 Companies working under this structure append the abbreviation d. o. o. to their name.
 The minimum required starting capital for a d. o. o. is €7,500.
 Due to the high cost and complicated bookkeeping of a real corporation, this is a more widespread form.

+As part of the European Union Slovenian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Spain

 In Spain, LLCs are called Sociedad de responsabilidad limitada (SRL), "company of limited responsibility", or sociedad limitada (SL), or "limited partnership".
 They are tax subject, and company shares cannot be sold in a public market, the transference of them having to be done compulsorily in the presence of a civil law notary, in the same way other major properties have to be sold.
 Nonetheless, the responsibility of the partners is limited to the capital share they hold, and the minimum capital required by law for a S.L. is at least €3,000.

+As part of the European Union Spanish companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.